Hannah and Her Sisters

-Hannah and Her Sisters is a 1986 American comedy-drama film which tells the intertwined stories of an extended family over two years that begins and ends with a family Thanksgiving dinner.
-The film was written and directed by Woody Allen, who stars along with Mia Farrow as Hannah, Michael Caine as her husband, and Barbara Hershey and Dianne Wiest as her sisters.
+Hannah and Her Sisters is a 1986 American comedy-drama film written and directed by Woody Allen.
+It tells the intertwined stories of an extended family over two years that begins and ends with a family Thanksgiving dinner.
+Allen also stars in the film, along with Mia Farrow as Hannah, Michael Caine as her husband, and Barbara Hershey and Dianne Wiest as her sisters.
+Alongside them, the film features Carrie Fisher, Lloyd Nolan, Maureen O'Sullivan, Max von Sydow, Daniel Stern, John Turturro, Lewis Black (debut), and Julie Kavner.

-The film's ensemble cast also includes Carrie Fisher, Maureen O'Sullivan, Lloyd Nolan (who died four-and-a-half months before the film's release), Max Von Sydow, and Julie Kavner.
-Daniel Stern, Richard Jenkins, Fred Melamed, Lewis Black, Joanna Gleason, John Turturro, and Julia Louis-Dreyfus all have minor roles, while Tony Roberts and Sam Waterston make uncredited cameo appearances.
-Several of Farrow's children, including Soon-Yi Previn (who married Allen in 1997), have credited and uncredited roles, mostly as Thanksgiving extras.

-Hannah and Her Sisters was, for a long time, Allen's biggest box office success (foregoing adjustment for inflation), with a North American gross of US$40 million.
-The film won Academy Awards for Best Original Screenplay, Best Supporting Actor, and Best Supporting Actress.
+Hannah and Her Sisters was, for a long time, Allen's biggest box office success, with a North American gross of US$40 million.
+The film won Academy Awards for Best Original Screenplay (for Allen), Best Supporting Actor (for Caine), and Best Supporting Actress (for Wiest).
 It is often considered one of Allen's major works, with critics continuing to praise its writing and ensemble cast.